 - Increases margin of error because the swing path is deeper and, therefore, in the course of the ball longer than with a more upright hitting position.

 - Increases power as the hitter is in a more leveraged (torqueing) athletic position.

 The hitter’s axis of rotation is the primary establisher of the upward gradient of the swing path.
 The larger the degree of rearward tilt, the higher the average launch angle generated by solid contact.

-The hitter can “stay back” (click on our free article Stay Back Drills) a little more to accurately align the swing plane with pitch trajectory, thereby increasing the margin of error.
+The hitter can “stay back” (click on our free article Hitting Drills to Fix Lunging) a little more to accurately align the swing plane with pitch trajectory, thereby increasing the margin of error.

 Homerun Hitter (swing plane does not match the plane of pitch) (Zepp Analyzer).

 Home run hitters often use a large rearward tilt to hit higher trajectory line drives (25-35 degrees launch angle).
 One downside to this strategy is the reduced margin of error, especially for high pitches, due to the overly upward swing path, which no longer matches the pitched ball (look closely at the image above).